Rabah Donquishoot: Solo discography

 These albums reinforced his influence on the Algerian rap scene and demonstrated continuity in his artistic engagement.

 Influence and legacy

-Rabah Donquishoot, through his journey as a committed artist using rap to denounce injustices and in service of freedom of expression, through his experience as a chef, embodies the model of versatility and perseverance he wanted to demonstrate, thus transforming his passions for emancipation.
+Rabah Donquishoot, who has tried as a rap artist to denounce injustices and to serve freedom of expression, has embodied the model of versatility and perseverance.
+This has been something he has wanted to demonstrate, thereby transforming his passion for emancipation.
+He has also worked as a chef.